pereznieto/chocolab/README.md

 ## What is this
 This is a sample two-page web app showcasing the beauty of Chocolate Labradors.
+It is responsive across desktop and mobile screen sizes and devices.

 ## Technologies used